TecasLopes/TecasLopes/README.md

-- 👋 Hi, I’m @TecasLopes
+- 👋 Hi, I’m Teresa Lopes!
 - 👀 I’m working as a Tech Recruiter for Damia Group, and always have exciting opportunities for ITs looking for new challenges!
 - 📫 How to reach me: teresa.lopes@damiagroup.com or 07894239008!